 ODEP for Surgeons

-Most surgeons have heard of ODEP but of course there will always be new surgeons coming along.
 Before we had ODEP, manufacturers had no obligation to look at their data.
-Whether you love us or hate us we have made the manufacturers take responsibility for the performance of the implants they sell.
+Whether you love us or hate us we have made the manufacturers take responsibility and being transparent about the performance of the implants they sell.
+We hope you consider this a laudable pursuit!

 What it means for you

-It should be remembered that at present that if you are not using a 10A / 13A prostheses the prostheses is deemed as being part of an ongoing clinical trial (NICE2002).
-This is a bit far-fetched and anyhow ODEP is a service evaluation and not a trial but the point must be made that the performance of an implant where there is less than 10 years data must be tracked.
+It should be remembered that at present if you are not using a 10A / 13A / 15A (or A*) prostheses it is deemed as being part of an ongoing clinical trial (NICE 2002).
+In the view of many of the members of ODEP this is a bit far-fetched and anyhow ODEP is a service evaluation and not a clinical trial.
+However, the point must be made that the performance of an implant where there is less than 10 years data must be tracked and therefore we all have a responsibility for making sure that our data is always uploaded in the NJR etc.

-If you are using a product that is not registered with ODEP at all or has only Pre-entry status it will not be a positive count on your own ODEP rating.
+If you are using a product that is not registered with ODEP at all or has only Pre-entry status it will not be a positive count on your own ODEP rated usage.
 You will remember that your percentage use of ODEP rated products counts on your annual (personal) NJR profile.
-This is part of the GIRFT project
+This is also part of the GIRFT project.

-THERE ARE NON ODEP RATED PRODUCTS USED IN THE UK
+THERE ARE SOME NON ODEP RATED PRODUCTS USED IN THE UK

 Beyond Compliance implants

-Surgeons using BC implants know that they have taken on the responsibility of helping to introduce a new implant.
-Obviously they will only switch to a new implant if they feel it is better than the device they have been using.
+It is important that surgeons using BC implants know that they have taken on the responsibility of helping to introduce a new implant.
+Obviously they will only switch to a new implant if they feel it is better than a device they have been using previously.

-IF SURGEONS DO NOT OBTAIN CONSENT LESSENS THE PROCESS AND WILL HAVE TO TAKE RESPONSIBILITY FOR LATE DETECTION OF FAILURE
+SURGEONS NOT OBTAINING CONSENT DEGRADES THE BC PROCESS AND THEY WILL HAVE TO TAKE RESPONSIBILITY FOR LATE DETECTION OF FAILURE